OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

 ![wifi-move-up](../img/connecting-to-wifi-7.png)

+// add some text here to break up the images

 ![wifi-move-down](../img/connecting-to-wifi-8.png)

+// mention why this is important in the context of wifimanager

 Click on the arrow up or arrow down buttons to reorder the priority of your networks.

 // add sections with walkthrough images for:
 //  - adding a new network to the list
 //  - removing a network